-Last but not least we must note that not all Intel CPU instructions are constant time.
+Not all Intel CPU instructions are constant time.
 There is a number of useful operations that have latencies that vary with input, most notably integer division executes in a fewer cycles on certain input ranges and can leak approximate information about how large the instruction inputs are (we will discuss techniques to avoid instruction-timing leaks later).
 Luckily extracting information with this side channel requires great effort from the adversary.
 It requires thorough code analysis and multiple precise measurements.
 Even then an attack may not be able to extract precise secret value but only some rough statistical information.
+In a similar vein, CPU instructions have a specific power consumption profile depending on the inputs.
+For example, the amount of 1s in the register arguments can significantly influence the power consumption, which can be measured.
+There is a software interface called Running Average Power Limit (RAPL) which needed to be restricted due to SGX [38], but a physical attacker can still measure the power consumption rather accurately.